redwoodjs/redwoodjs-com-archive/ROADMAP.md

 - <span id="status-3" class="font-mono">Making it happen</span>
 - <span id="status-4" class="font-mono">Polishing</span>

-Not everything will be in `1.0`.
-Even things that are core to the Redwood dream, like more sides and targets, won't be there.
-But that's by design: we need to be very careful about our priorities, both because we want `1.0` to be something special and because if we aren't careful, we'll never get there.
+Not everything will be in `v1.0`.
+Even things core to the Redwood dream—like more sides and targets—won't be there.
+But that's by design: we're trying to be careful about our priorities, both because we want `v1.0` to be something special and because if we aren't careful, we'll never get there.
-The hardest thing in open source is saying no, but as we get closer to `1.0`, it's increasingly what we'll have to do.
+One of the hardest things in open source is saying no, but as we get closer to `v1.0`, it's increasingly what we'll have to do.

-With that said, here's a high level overview of the `1.0` roadmap with links to relevant GitHub project boards and forum topics.
-If you're interested in helping with one of these, just let us know in the [RedwoodJS Forum](https://community.redwoodjs.com/) and we'll be happy to get you set up!
+With that said, here's the `v1.0` roadmap.
+If you're interested in helping with one of these, just let us know in the [RedwoodJS Forum](https://community.redwoodjs.com/) and we'll be happy to get you set up.
+With so many corners to finish, we need contributors now more than ever, so even the smallest contribution is appreciated!

 ## Accessibility

 <span id="status-4" class="font-mono">Polishing</span>

 Accessibility is a first-class concern.
 We want you to be able to build accessible websites without having to jump through hoops.
-While accessibility is a broad topic that we plan to keep iterating on, `v1.0` will bring you a solid foundation, addressing key concnerns, like route announcements.
+While accessibility is a broad topic that we plan to keep iterating on, `v1.0` will bring you a solid foundation, addressing key concnerns, like route announcements and scroll.
 And the best part is it's all baked-in.

 A common theme of the weeks leading up to `v1.0` will be that we want to make sure what we have actually works, so if you're savy with a screen reader, testing the route announcer on multiple screen readers on multiple browsers would be invaluable feedback!
 The major things to look out for are that the route is actually announced and that the scroll is actually reset.